 There's also a star-making turn from Arun Blair-Mangat as Juliet's best friend May (written into the story by Anne) while Tim Mahendran has a fine time playing the virginal as Juliet's new fling Francois.
 But what of the Miriam-Teak Lee's titular heroine?
 Lee's performance isn't really like any Juliet that's ever been seen before, injecting all the fire and attitude required to make her a crowd-pleasing favourite, coupled with powerhouse vocals more than ready to wow.

 Director Luke Sheppard runs a tight ship, avoiding what could be a sweetly, oversaturated experience.
 It is helped significantly by Jennifer Weber's fluid, rapid choreography, as well as Bill Sherman and Dominic Fallacaro's fantastic arrangements, transplanting all of Martin's tunes to the stage while retaining their unquenchable feel-good factor.
 There are some excellent mash-up numbers along the way (particularly "Teenage Dream / Break Free"), and enough silky smooth solos to leave room to breathe in between the mammoth dance epics – particularly when Lee starts swinging off an ornate chandelier.
-The production design ends up premium where it could have been kitschy – from Soutra Gilmour's exceptional, pastel-perfect set design (stylised down to every faux beer bottle) to Paloma Young's intricate, unapologetically larger-than-life costumes.
+The production design ends up premium where it could have been kitschy – from Soutra Gilmour's exceptional, pastel-perfect set (stylised down to every faux beer bottle) to Paloma Young's intricate, unapologetically larger-than-life costumes.

 It is all just a care-free, glorious ride that will have audiences humming tunes the entire ride home.
 You won't find many better nights out in the West End – if music be the food of love, then & Juliet serves up an all-you-can-eat buffet of the highest standard.